irinayiwei/YouTube-Subscriber-Prediction/README.md

 **Mission**:

-This platform will enable users to input basic information (such as video category and like-dislike ratio) about new YouTube channels, together with a desired time period, and make predictions of the subscriber number for the YouTube channels in the input time period.
+This platform will enable users to input basic information (such as video category and like-dislike ratio) about young YouTube channels, together with a desired time period, and make predictions of the subscriber number for the YouTube channels in the input time period.
 This project will utilize the data of mature YouTubers to find the most similar growth paths of the input channels, and use their information as a guideline to evaluate the potential subscribers of the new channels.

 **Success criteria**: